-We are bombarded with inaccurate statements and lies about the pandemic.
-Many of these lies originate with the President of the United States.
-But they are amplified by both paid and unpaid amplification of these dangerous messages on Facebook, Twitter, and other social media channels.
+Until the recent change of Administrations, we were bombarded with inaccurate statements and lies about the pandemic since its outset.
+Unfortunately, many of these lies originated with the former President of the United States.
+They were amplified by both paid and unpaid amplification of these dangerous messages on Facebook, Twitter, and other social media channels.

 - Trump Claims U.S. Outpaces World in Coronavirus Testing

 - No one could have seen [the pandemic] coming.
 (Trump was briefed on the outbreak in China as early as December.)